lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 #### Dependencies
 - Creating a sign up/create account landing page for users
-- Implement a automatication sent email to provided user email account, that activates the account when clicked
+- Implement a automatated email to provided user email account, that activates the account when clicked
+- Register and Authentication routes in Backend

 #### Revision History for User-01
 Version 1: ...